MidasK/myretail/Readme.md

 Run MockMVC tests, Controller tests, and other Unit tests.

 ## For App testing
-All endpoints can be tested via a RestClient like PostMan.
+Once the app is deployed in a server like tomcat or inbuilt SpringBoot jetty and started, All endpoints can be tested via a RestClient like PostMan.

 ## For running
 - MongoDB : MongoDB should be running on either local machine or another server.
 Following parameters need to be provided in application.properties (sample from local implementation) :